 Washington, D.C.
-(March 9, 2022) — Wednesday, more than 200,000 comments from throughout Alaska and across the country were submitted to the U.S. Interior Department and Bureau of Land Management opposing the Willow oil and gas project and calling on President Biden to protect the Western Arctic.
-In addition, 140+ organizations submitted a letter directly to Interior Secretary Deb Haaland opposing the project, noting that the “reassessment of and response to this damaging proposal will be a significant test of this administration’s commitment to bringing the management of our nation’s public lands into line with the urgent need to combat the climate crisis and your goal to preserve 30 percent of our nation’s public lands by 2030.”
+(March 9, 2022) — On Wednesday, more than 200,000 comments from throughout Alaska and across the country were submitted to the U.S. Interior Department and Bureau of Land Management opposing the Willow oil and gas project.
+Advocates called on President Biden to protect the Western Arctic and the birds, wildlife and people that depend on the area.
+In addition, 140 organizations submitted a letter directly to Interior Secretary Deb Haaland opposing the project, noting that the “reassessment of and response to this damaging proposal will be a significant test of this administration’s commitment to bringing the management of our nation’s public lands into line with the urgent need to combat the climate crisis and [the] goal to preserve 30 percent of our nation’s public lands by 2030.”

 “No single imminent oil and gas project on federal public land has the potential to set back the Biden’s administration’s climate and public lands goals more than ConocoPhillips’ Willow project.
 Willow is estimated to add more than 260 million metric tons of CO2 to the atmosphere over the next 30 years, equivalent to the annual emissions from one-third of U.S. coal-fired power plants or 56 million vehicles.
 It will be next to impossible to achieve the president’s climate goals if this project and the additional development it will spur moves forward.”